asimonder/asimonder.github.io/_pages/phd_airsea.md

 #### Candidate Profile
 - Master’s degree in Mechanical, Civil, or Ocean Engineering, Physics, Applied Mathematics, or a closely related field
-- Strong background in fluid mechanics and turbulence
+- Interest in fluid mechanics and turbulence, with willingness to learn advanced modeling
 - Programming experience in C++ and/or Python, with CFD experience as an asset
 - Proficiency in academic English